 Just in case you’ve seen “The Last of Us,” and upon reading this article are now acutely concerned about the impending zombie apocalypse, rest assured that no cordyceps are featured on WHO’s list of life-threatening fungi.

-But all jokes aside, what should resonate as you read this, is the reality of the outstandingly unmet public-health issue that is emerging as fungi evolve as a result of human misuse of resources – in more ways than one – and that this crisis urgently requires global attention.
+But all jokes aside, what should resonate as you read this, is the reality of the unmet public-health issue that is emerging, and that this crisis urgently requires global attention.

 Once again we’re reminded that curbing climate change is not only important to protect the environment, but also to protect humans from the hostilities that lie within it.